Blog Post created by Lisa Gates and Caroline Monsell

 We saw that each of the three problem statements could be its own module in a course, and settled on developing the second problem statement into a module to help our student groups to cope with work stress and time management.

 Through Step 5, Ideate (d.School, 2016), we determined that students would need to understand time and stress management strategies before delving deeper into interpersonal communication skills.
-The lesson plan of the module is here: (Please click this link to view the CANVA).
+The lesson plan of the module is here (please click on the link): (CANVA).
 Activity sequencing in the module reflects the five design principles as discussed by Merrill (2002).
 Utilizing Crichton & Carter’s (2017) suggestions, meaningful play and exploration through time mapping and self assessment strategies were built in, encouraging intellectual risk taking while working autonomously and in a team to find and solve problems related to work life balance.

 Through these activities, students were encouraged to take intellectual risks.
 Given the different student populations, our partnership added pieces to the earlier module to focus on peer-to-peer mentoring, fostering connection and the creation of a sense of safety so that students could take risks that create engagement .
 This reflects the early stages of Tuckman and Jensen’s model for group development, forming and norming (Tuckman & Jensen, 1977).